Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach

 \subsection{Homotopes of rings and pro-rings}

-Let $R$ be an arbitrary ring and let \(S\) be some fixed multiplicative subset of $R$ containing a unit.
+For the rest of the paper $R$ denotes an arbitrary ring and \(S\) denotes a fixed multiplicative subset of $R$ containing a unit.
 Denote by $\mathcal{S}$ the category, whose objects are the elements of \(S\) and whose morphisms \(\mathcal{S}(s, s')\) are all \(s'' \in S\) such that \(ss'' = s'\).
 The composition and the identity morphisms are induced by the ring structure on $R$.
 It is clear that $\mathcal{S}$ is a filtered category.
 Unless stated otherwise, all the pro-sets that we encounter in the sequel have \(\mathcal S\) as their category of indices.

 We introduce the notion of a {\it homotope} of a ring inspired by a similar notion from nonassociative algebra. \begin{df} Let $s$ be an element of $R$.
 By definition, the {\it \(s\)-homotope} of \(R\) is the rng \(R^{(s)} = \{a^{(s)} \mid a \in R\}\) with the operations of addition and multiplication given by